Huawei E5: E587

 The Huawei E587 was presented at the Mobile World Congress in 2011.
 Compared to the earlier products Huawei doubles (50%) the download and upload speed.
 Customers getting up to 42.2 Mbit/s throughout the DC-HSPA+ technology.
 The upload speed provides 11 Mbit/s (HSUPA).
 Beside WiFi IEEE 802.11 b/g the Huawei E587 also supports IEEE 802.11n.
 The OLED-Display expose signal strength with technology, current operator, battery lifetime, amount of the current WiFi users, incoming messages and internet connection status.
-The mobile Hotspot has an internal memory slot for microSD card that supports up to 32GB and approximately 5 hours battery life (2200 mAh).
+The mobile Hotspot has an internal memory slot for microSD card that supports up to 32 GB and approximately 5 hours battery life (2200 mAh).
 Additionally the device has an external antenna connector (TS-9).

 E589

 On 13 January 2012, Huawei unveils the world's first multi-mode WiFi device, the Huawei E589, at the CES.
 In comparison with the predecessor the Huawei E589 supports LTE category 3 (100 Mbit/s downlink and 50 Mbit/s uplink) and provides internet connection up to 10 devices.
-Connected to 3G the MiFi reaches download speed up to 42.2 MBit/s.
+Connected to 3G the MiFi reaches download speed up to 42.2 Mbit/s.
 The E589 also features a TFT screen displaying information such as the amount of data used, speed of the current connection and length of browsing time.
-The mobile Hotspot has an internal memory slot for microSD card that supports up to 32GB and approximately 6 hours battery life (3000 mAh).
+The mobile Hotspot has an internal memory slot for microSD card that supports up to 32 GB and approximately 6 hours battery life (3000 mAh).
 Additionally the device has an external antenna connector (TS-9).
 Vodafone offers a branded version, the R210, which is nearly similar to the original device.